sagemath/trac_to_gh/Issue 8498.md

 # Issue 8498: bug in has_good_reduction for a point on an elliptic curve over a number field

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8498

 Original creator: wuthrich